ferinzhyhalik/Quicksort_comparing/README.md

 ## Acknowledgments

-* Quicksort program taken from [markwkm quicksort repository](https://github.com/markwkm/quicksort)
+* Quicksort program used are taken from [markwkm quicksort repository](https://github.com/markwkm/quicksort)
+* Template README.md used are taken from [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)